-As a signatory of the Operating Principles for Impact Management (the Impact Principles)1, Finance in Motion (FiM) engaged BlueMark to undertake an independent verification of the alignment of FiM's impact management (IM) system with the Impact Principles.
-Finance in Motion's assets under management covered by the Impact Principles (Covered Assets) totals \$2.5 billion2, for the month ending in 10/31/2021.
+As a signatory of the Operating Principles for Impact Management (the Impact Principles), Finance in Motion engaged BlueMark to undertake an independent verification of the alignment of Finance in Motion's impact management (IM) system with the Impact Principles.
+Finance in Motion's assets under management covered by the Impact Principles (Covered Assets) totals \$3.4 billion, for the year ending 12/2023.